-Stefan Baumann, Plein Air Artist This was a massive search engine optimization project that required reorganizing the entire site’s content and pointing two no longer used but very important domains to his new site.
+Stefan Baumann, Plein Air Artist This was a massive search engine optimization (SEO) project that required reorganizing the entire site’s content and pointing two no longer used, but very important, domains to his new site.
 Working with his assistant Kris Baxter, I also designed and formatted a catalog for a large art show of Stefan’s work in southern California.

 Talbott Studios – A wonderful artist who specializes in animals (particularly horses and equine art).
 Genie also designs gorgeous wine labels and more.
 I began with search engine optimization and content updates for her, and have been working with her site for several years.
-We will be redesigning and converting it to WordPress in May 2017.
+We will be redesigning and converting it to WordPress in spring 2018.

 I’m very grateful to have been invited by the Southern Oregon Association of Artists (SOSA) to give a presentation at their February 2015 members meeting on Monday!
 I will discuss ways to help your website help you, including ways to work with social media to promote your art, as well as website maintenance and security to protect your site and your visitors – all to improve your search engine visibility and bring more visitors to your website.